Britax B-Lively Double Review

 Due to the dual wheel on each front leg design of the B-Lively, it struggled in our tests for maneuverability.
-In our tests, historically, we see that this design, coupled with plastic wheels, usually results in a harder to push and turn stroller.
+Historically, in our tests, we see that this design, coupled with plastic wheels, usually results in a harder to push and turn stroller.
 While it manages well enough on flat surfaces, any bump or uneven surface causes some issues with the ability to continue forward.
 Grass and gravel are even more challenging, and this isn't one you'd want to take very far off the beaten path.

 Weight and Folded Size